tobijegede/jegede-portfolio/finalprojoverview.md

 3. Contextualizing The Sheer Size of The Endowments of the Top 5/10 Private Universities
 - Visualiations would be provided on the following arenas:
      -  Top 10 Universities Endowments As a Multiple of [insert country here's] GDP
-         > As an example, Harvard's endowment
-     - An Interactive Component that allows Individuals to select from a list of universties
+         > This could be an interactive module that allows you select a given university and both maps this data using a flag as a packground image for the visualization.
+An example result would be: "Harvard's endowment is twice the size of Zambia's GDP, a country with a population of approximately 18 million"
-     - How Endowments are Spent (this has been a little hard to find information about but will continue to dig further on this issue
+     - How Endowments are Spent (this has been a little hard to find information about but will continue to dig further on this issue)
 4. Why Do Large Endowments Matter?

-(1. stop donating to your undergrad institution if their endowment is over a certain size, 2. engage in local activism movements to encourage local senators to give money to state colleges, 3.
-Find other worthy causes that allow you to donate directly to individuals instead of to massive corporations.)

-Give Your Donation money to those who actually deserve it!

-Could instead look at doing something on endowments

-Don’t Give Back To Your Alma Mater
-If you attended the top 20 schools in the US

-If you went to the

-In addition to not spending money how they say they should, There is also a link between the vast explosion of university and gentrification in the areas that they sit in

-(A map of universities and the changing median income in the areas surrounding those areas (and perhaps also a map of the racial composition) changing over 20 years
+   - In this section, I want to highlight how endowments and wealth institutions in general can end being a problem for the cities that they reside in.
+I would want to do create a map that shows the endowment size of universities relative to the median income of the neighborhoods or zip codes in which they reside.

+5. Call To Action
+- In this section, I will give my readers some concrete steps they can take after reading through my exploration of university endowments, such as donating to local universities, getting in touch with your local representative to lobby for taxes to be put on university endowments, and reading additional resources that have been written on this subject.

 ## Initial Sketches